 How to Reduce Your Chances of Poisoning

 Due to the fact that ciguatera is odorless, tasteless and cannot be removed through any form of food preparation, it can be near impossible to detect in fish.

 This is why the easiest way to prevent ciguatera is to simply avoid consuming reef fish, although this can be understandably viewed as somewhat drastic.
 A better idea is to know what to avoid in reef fish to help improve your chances of prevention.

 For instance, the bigger a reef fish is, the more chance it has of carrying elevated levels of ciguatoxins.
-The main reason for this is that ciguatoxin increases its concentrates the further along the marine food chain it goes.
+The main reason for this is that ciguatoxin increases and concentrates the further along the marine food chain it goes.

 A common rule of thumb is to completely avoid reef fish that are 6lb and over due to the simple fact that larger fish species are the most likely to be contaminated.
 Should an angler reel in such a specimen, they can simply throw it back in without issue.

 Additionally, the liver, head, intestines, and roe of small reef fish should never be eaten as this is where the highest concentrates of ciguatoxin are found.

 Anglers should also take into account where they caught the reef fish.
 Certain locations are believed to be more of a hotbed for ciguatera than others, particularly around the Caribbean.
 For example, the coral reef surrounding Cuba is regarded as one of the most prevalent areas.

 However, any reef area found in tropical and subtropical regions could be susceptible to an outbreak, so it can be difficult to pinpoint a particular location as high risk unless there is prior history in the area.